o3de/o3de.org/content/docs-snapshot/userguide/lua-editor-debugger.md

 1. In the Lua Editor toolbar, click the **Breakpoints** icon ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lua-editor-debugger-breakpoints-icon.png) to show the **Breakpoints** window\.

-1. In Lua Editor, single\-click or double\-click one or more line numbers in the `lightflicker.lua` script to set one or more breakpoints\.
+1. In Lua Editor, click one or more line numbers in the `constantrotation.lua` script to set one or more breakpoints\.
 As you add breakpoints, the line number and script path for each are added to the **Breakpoints** window\.

 1. In Lumberyard Editor, press **Ctrl\+G** to run the game, or click the **Simulate** icon at the bottom of the viewport to enable game simulation and run scripts\.
 Lua Editor opens with a yellow marker stopped on the first breakpoint that it encounters\.
 ![\[Debugger stopped on breakpoint\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lua-editor-debugger-stopped-on-breakpoint.png)